 Presenters will include District Attorney David Capeless, Police Chief Michael Wynn, Police Officer Michael Ortega, a representative from the Elizabeth Freeman Center, Marguerite DeSantis of Great Barrington on attempting to pass legislation about gun ownership locally, Jens Braun on the Alternatives to Violence Project, Jeff Napolitano on the Help Increase the Peace Project, a representative from the Brien Center, and Lorna Grande, coordinator of the Human/Animal Violence Education Network.

 The presenters will talk about what is already being done to mitigate violence and their hopes for even more creative activities to diminish violence in the area.
-This will be followed by the formation of discussion groups of those with common or overlapping approaches to particular ways of fostering alternatives to violence.

 Information: Don Lathrop at firstname.lastname@example.org or (413) 236-4618.